 Hest has broken into the car camping scene with a Yeti cooler-like focus on quality.
 The brand’s Camp Pillow is a case in point, utilizing a premium blend of memory foam and polyester in a generous, 8-inch-thick design for excellent support and structure, especially for side sleepers.
 The stretch-woven nylon exterior is also very soft against the skin, while the curved shape helps cradle your head and neck.
 All of the smaller details are equally well sorted, including zippered access to fine-tune height and firmness, a PU coating along the shell for added assurance against moisture and stains, and a removable and washable cover for easy cleaning.
 And when it's time to pack up camp, simply turn the pillow inside out and zip the cover shut—there’s also a built-in carry loop for clipping to a duffel or pack.
 All told, it’s a luxurious-feeling pillow that will likely make you forget you’re sleeping in the woods and can easily pull double duty at home for guests.

 All that said, there are some major downsides to the Hest Camp Pillow’s decidedly luxe design.
-First is weight: At 2 pounds 3.2 ounces, the Hest is the heaviest option here by a wide margin.
+First is weight: At 2 pounds 3.2 ounces for the medium size, the Hest is the heaviest option here by a wide margin.
 It’s also the bulkiest, which means it’s best suited for car campers who aren’t limited on space.
 Finally, at $89, you’re paying a pretty steep premium for the high-end materials and construction.
 You can certainly bring along your pillow from home as a substitute, but the Hest's dirt- and water-resistant cover and integrated stuff sack add sizable benefits for long-term outdoor use.
 In the end, the Hest will be overkill for some, but it leaves little to be desired for serious comfort seekers.
-Hest also offers a larger version called the Standard Pillow, which measures 26 inches long by 20 inches wide, weighs a pound more, and costs $119.
+Hest also offers the design in small and large sizes, which cost $74 and $119, respectively.

 See the Hest Camp Pillow